 Tracking your monthly expenses is an important part of managing your money.
 It helps you avoid spending more than you earn.

-For information on the cost of living in Peterborough please refer to the community profile document created by Peterborough Economic Development.
+For information on the cost of living in Peterborough, please check this website.

 Here, we give you an idea of what some monthly costs could be.
 Your monthly expenses will depend on where you live and the choices you make.